nuejs/www/docs2/tutorials/build-a-simple-spa.md

 ## Create a SPA landing page
-Next we create a folder for our app and add a landing page in there:
+Next, we create a folder for our app and add a landing page in there:

 ``` sh
 # create a folder for our app